bintoro/ember-magic-resolver/README.md

 ### Templates

-Since multiple templates cannot be combined in a single file, there's an alternative method of storing a template on its parent level in the filesystem: express the path segments *in the filename* separated by a dot.
+Since multiple templates cannot be combined in a single file, there's an alternative method of storing a template on its parent level in the filesystem: express the path segments *in the filename* separated by dots.

 #### Classic directory structure